junxit/us-congress-bills-111/bill.md

     - **(A)** in paragraph (9), by insert “and” after the semicolon;
     - **(B)** by striking paragraph (10); and
     - **(C)** by redesignating paragraph (11) as paragraph (10).
-  - **(2)** The first sentence of section 602(b) of title 17, United States Code, is amended by striking “unless the provisions of section 601 are applicable”
+  - **(2)** The first sentence of section 602(b) of title 17, United States Code, is amended by striking “unless the provisions of section 601 are applicable”.

 ## § 4.
 Clarifications